cgosorio/yappy/README.md

 in parsing.
 Some ambiguous grammars can be handled if priority and associativity information is provided.

-It can be installed on a linux box with:
+_The original buggy version_ can be installed on a linux box with:
 ```bash
 sudo apt install python-yappy
 ```